asyncy/service_twilio/README.md

 ## Introduction

-This project [Open Microservice Specification](https://openmicroservices.org), a standard originally created at [Storyscript](https://storyscript.io) for  building highly-portable "microservices" that expose the events, actions, and APIs inside containerized software.
+This project is an example implementation of the [Open Microservice Specification](https://openmicroservices.org), a standard originally created at [Storyscript](https://storyscript.io) for building highly-portable "microservices" that expose the events, actions, and APIs inside containerized software.

 ## Getting Started